Proactive DP: A Multple Target Optimization Framework for DP-SGD: Tight Analysis using Gaussian DP

 We see a similar $s\sqrt{T}/N$ dependency in Theorem \ref{thm:abadi} by \citep{abadi2016deep}.
 The difference is that Theorem \ref{thm:abadi} holds in a \textbf{non-asymptotic} setting.
 That is, $T$ and $N$ do not need to tend to $\infty$ whereas the expression above does require taking such a limit.
 Of course, one can analyse the convergence rate of achieving the limit $\mu$ given $T$ and $N$ tending to infinity.
 When doing such an analysis one may find expressions of Gaussian DP guarantees as a function of $T$ and $N$ that hold for all concrete values of $T$ and $N$.
 This may lead to results that strengthen our Theorem \ref{thm:abadi} (we leave this as an open problem).
 It is clear that the above asymptotic result is still insufficient for our purpose: How do we a-priori select concrete parameters $\sigma$, $s$, and $T$ given concrete parameters for $N$, a given privacy budget and utility that we wish to achieve?

 In this paper we decided to generalize the proof method of Theorem \ref{thm:abadi} rather than working with the complex integrals that provide the exact characterization of $f$-DP for the DP-SGD algorithm as stated above.
 This approach allows us to obtain the non-asymptotic result of Theorem \ref{thm:Main} which shows into large extent the independence of $T$, which is not immediately understood from Theorem \ref{thm:abadi} and the corollary discussed above.
-As future work we propose to use the $f$-DP framework to figure out how tight the presented analysis is in this paper -- since the discussed corollary above and Theorem \ref{thm:abadi} are up to constants equivalent (in the asymptotic setting) and since our generalization makes constants in Theorem \ref{thm:abadi} explicit as function of parameters $s$, $T$, and $N$, we expect our analysis to be tight up to a small constant factor.
 Section \ref{app:tight} shows a first result on the tightness of our Theorem \ref{thm:Main}.
 The advantage of our result is that it is easy to interpret and we do not need to fully rely on an accountant method to keep track of spent privacy budget while participating in learning a global model based on local data.

-\subsection{Translation to $(\epsilon,\delta)$-DP}
+\subsection{\texorpdfstring{Translation to $(\epsilon,\delta)$-DP}{}}

 We first observe that by using $e^x=1+x +O(x^2)$ and $\Phi(x) = \frac{1}{2} + \frac{e^{-x^2/2}}{\sqrt{2\pi}}(x+O(x^3)) = \frac{1}{2} +\frac{x}{\sqrt{2\pi}}+O(x^3)$, a first order approximation of $\tau^{-1}$ is equal to $\sigma^{-1}+O(\sigma^{-2})$ (hence, $\tau^{-1}\approx \sigma^{-1}$ for large $\sigma$).